 76. Observe gorillas in the wild

-√77.
+√ 77.
 Visit the Berry Pomeroy Castle in Southern England, home of my ancestors – One of my most awe-inspiring days was spent exploring the 600 year old castle that was built by my Pomeroy ancestors in Devon, England.
-The land was given to my great (x 38) grandfather, Ralf de la Pommerai, in 1066 as a reward for assisting William the Conqueror in defeating the Saxons at the Battle of Hastings.
+The land was given to my great (x 31) grandfather, Ralf de la Pommerai, in 1066 as a reward for serving as William the Conqueror’s chief of staff and assisting in defeating the Saxons at the Battle of Hastings to put William on the throne of England.
 Being there with my entire family made it extra special.

 79. Witness my son, Rex meet the patient he saved by donating his stem cells

 √ 80.
 See Shetland ponies in Shetland – It’s every little girl’s dream to have a pony, especially a Shetland pony.
 I was in awe of the cuteness.

 √ 81.
 Ride on an airboat in the Everglades – Cruising over the grass and lilypads of the Everglades while watching baby alligators swim beside us and big mamas guarding their nests was a thrill!

 √ 82.
 Run a 5K in 5 different states before I turn 55 – (I hate running)– √CO √MN √PA √NV √CA With only 2 weeks to spare, I completed my races in less pathetic times each time.
 Not sure if I’ll continue trying to improve, because I learned I still really hate running 🙂

 √ 83.
 Try geocaching – While visiting Ojai, CA, Todd and I grabbed some GPSs and hiked the hills in search of treasure.
 We found 8 caches, and were rewarded with this token from a well-known cacher.